T-PYTHON-OCT-23/PROJECT-UNIT-1/README.md

 - Use some form of Error Handling .
 - Organize Your Code into modules & (or packages)

-## Example Project :  An online Grocery Store :
+## Example Project :  An online Restaurant :

-#### Overview : An online store that sells fruits to customers.
-This online store has 2 main users.
-The customer and the manager of the store .
-Each one of them should be able to do the following tasks for the store to function properly .
+#### Overview : The online restaurant has a menu where the customer can choose the additives to order and view the order.

 #### As a customer I should be able to do the following :
-- Browse  Products .
+- Request order.
-- View the product info (summary, specs, price, quantity , etc.)
+- View the order info as list (additives, price)
-- Search for Products.
-- Get recommendations for my next purchase based on my purchase history.
-- Add Products to the shopping cart .
-- Remove a product from the shopping cart.
-- List the products in my shopping cart.
-- Continue to checkout .
-- Fill in my address for delivery.
+- Fill in my address and information of the costumer .
-- Get receipt of my purchases.
-- Check delivery status .
+- Evaluation the service.

 #### Usage :
  Explain to the user how to use your project . for example:
- - type in search product_name to search for a product.
+ - Choose from the menu there are many options .
- - type in list_products to show all the products in the grocery.
+ - Fill the additives in your order .
- - type in show product_name to get information about this product.
+ - type your information to delivery.
- - type in buy product_name to buy the product .
+ - type Evaluation the service.
  - and so on...